pixelated-au/CartScheduler/README.md

 - [ ] Make a 'trainer' user type and allow them to un-restrict users who are with them on a shift.
 This feature needs to be configurable
 - [ ] In admin, if 'location choices' is enabled, add location filter to the find volunteers dialog
 - [ ] Add capability for admin to self-publish shifts per location.
 This will override automatic publishing of shifts per location
+- [ ] Admin controlled feature to limit how many shifts a user can be assigned to